Rodney White: Overseas (2005–2013)

 White's career picked up in Europe, but his journeyman tag remained.
 White first caught on in the Spanish League with Bàsquet Manresa, followed by a stint with Lagun Aro Bilbao.
 He was cut by Bilbao on November 1, 2006.
 The following month, he joined Scavolini-Gruppo Spar Pesaro in the Italian League for the remainder of their season.
 In November 2007, he joined the Chinese League team Zhejiang Guangsha Lions.
 He next played with the Arecibo Captains of the Puerto Rican League.
 In the summer of 2008, he signed a contract with the Euroleague power Maccabi Tel Aviv.
 He was cut by Maccabi on December 2, 2008.
 White later played again for Zhejiang Guangsha lions in China.
-On June 15, 2011 he agreed to sign with the Anyang KGC Basketball team in South Korea.
+On June 15, 2011, he agreed to sign with the Anyang KGC basketball team in South Korea.

 In 2012, he was signed as an import for the Barako Bull Energy in the Philippine Basketball Association replacing former teammate DerMarr Johnson.
 He requested for his release due to family reasons after playing six games for the Energy.

 In 2013, he was signed by the Petron Blaze Boosters, also in the Philippine Basketball Association, replacing Renaldo Balkman, who had been banned from the league after an altercation with a teammate.
 White himself was subsequently replaced by Henry Sims.
+In his two games with Petron, he only totaled 14 points and 14 rebounds.